DVDishka/Backuper/README.md

 * **Please report any issues to** [GitHub](https://github.com/DVDishka/Backuper/issues)
 * RESTART option may not work well, so it's better to use STOP with a loop in your start script ([start script](https://flags.sh/) auto restart ON)
-* You can reset the backup time if it is broken **and your `backup.backupTime` is set to -1** by changing `lastBackup` to 0.
-Then the next backup will happen at the server start and the next ones will happen after `backup.backupPeriod`